chroma-sdk/awesome-chroma/README.md

 ## Contribute

 Contributions are certainly welcome!
-Please ensure you have read the contribution guidelines first.
+Please ensure you have read our [Mission Statement](https://github.com/chroma-sdk/about) first.